prometheus-operator/prometheus-operator/README.md

 ## Quickstart

-Note that this quickstart does not provision an entire monitoring stack, if that is what you are looking for see the [kube-prometheus](contrib/kube-prometheus) sub-project.
-If you want the whole stack, but have already applied the `bundle.yaml`, just delete the bundle (`kubectl delete -f bundle.yaml`).
+Note that this quickstart does not provision an entire monitoring stack; if that is what you are looking for see the [kube-prometheus](contrib/kube-prometheus) sub-project.
+If you want the whole stack, but have already applied the `bundle.yaml`, delete the bundle first (`kubectl delete -f bundle.yaml`).

-To quickly try out _just_ the Prometheus Operator inside a cluster by running the following command:
+To quickly try out _just_ the Prometheus Operator inside a cluster, run the following command:

 ```sh
 kubectl apply -f bundle.yaml
 ```

-> Note: make sure to adapt the namespace in the ClusterRoleBinding if deploying in another namespace than the default namespace.
+> Note: make sure to adapt the namespace in the ClusterRoleBinding if deploying in a namespace other than the default namespace.

 To run the Operator outside of a cluster: